 A judgment is simply a public record and is indexed by the clerk of the court.
 It shows up on your credit report as well as on any background checks.

-.
+A judgment is also considered as a lien against your property.
 However, a judgment filed in Illinois has no connection with properties located in Texas unless the creditor files the same judgment in a texas court too.

 If a judgment has been filed against you, the creditor can satisfy his/her interest by either freezing your bank account or withdrawing portion of your wages.
 What actually happens varies from state to state and depends on what is written in the judgment.

 For example, in the New York, a credit needs to get in touch with an enforcement officer such as a marshal or sheriff after getting the judgment.
 After that the creditor can send a notice to the debtor.
 If the debtor is employed, the enforcement officer can even garnish wages to fulfil the judgment.